Zimbra/zimbra-zimlet-configuration/README.md

 Review and make changes to /tmp/myconfig.xml using vi or nano and deploy using:

       zmzimletctl configure  /tmp/myconfig.xml

-Please note that it is not possible to side-load config_template.xml files.
-So you must always deploy an actual Zimlet to read the configuration properties.

 ## Using configuration properties in a Zimlet